- Views of nearby Red Rock Canyon, home to great hiking, biking, and kayaking

 Oyster Hotel Review

-A posh, off-the-beaten-path, 800-plus-room, casino-resort set in the dusty terra-cotta hills of Red Rock Canyon in suburban Summerlin, the Red Rock Resort and Spa opened in 2006 as the first billion-dollar luxury resort off the Las Vegas Strip.
-The luxury is in the details, from the 32-foot long lobby chandelier made of Swarovski crystals to the burled wood of the casino's Lucky Bar.
-Station Casinos, the company behind the hotel and its sister property in nearby Henderson, Green Valley Ranch, specialize in creating luxury environments without the crowds and over-the-top glitz of the Strip.
-Renovations were even announced in 2012, putting a fresh touch on the casino and few of the on-site restaurnants.
+Set in the dusty terra-cotta hills of Red Rock Canyon in suburban Summerlin, the posh and off-the-beaten-path Red Rock Resort and Spa opened in 2006 as the first billion-dollar luxury resort off the Las Vegas Strip.
+The luxury is in the details, from the 32-foot-long lobby chandelier made of Swarovski crystals to the burled wood of the casino's Lucky Bar.
+Station Casinos, the company behind the hotel and its sister property in nearby Henderson, Green Valley Ranch, specializes in creating luxury environments without the crowds and over-the-top glitz of the Strip.

-In the Vegas suburb of Summerlin, about half an hour from both the airport and the Strip -- far from everything, except Nevada’s natural wonders.
+In the Vegas suburb of Summerlin, Red Rock is far from everything -- except Nevada’s natural wonders

 Red Rock Resort is located in Summerlin, an upper-middle-class and largely residential suburb of Las Vegas.
 The area, home to numerous retirement communities, is known for the stunning natural beauty of Red Rock Canyon, where outdoor enthusiasts can find great hiking, biking, and kayaking.
 Plus, several golf courses dot the region.